biblius/hextacy/README.md

 The API is normalised because anything that's returned is in `Atomic::TransactionResult`.
 If you take a look at the above code block, you'll notice we've bound `User` to a repository that now must operate on both the connection and its transaction result.

 For connection based transactions (like diesel and mongo), the `Atomic::TransactionResult` will be the very same connection, meaning we do not have to create an additional implementation for the transaction.
-In seaorm however, we need to crate an implementation specifically for the transaction (basically a copy of the impl, but substituting all `DatabaseConnection`s to `DatabaseTransaction`s).
+In seaorm however, we need to create an implementation for the transaction as well.
+Usually ORMs provide a trait that represents a connection, so we can just implement the repository with it.

 To elaborate further, here's what a repository would look like: